-Ways to Help Your Student Cope with College
+Ways to Help Your Student be Successful at College

 The following suggestions will help your son or daughter make a successful transition to CMU.